karx/karx.github.io/homeSwitch/v2/README.md

 This documentation is to serve as a 'Statement of Work' or SOW for maintaining and developing new features for homeSwitch System for Abacus Services, to enable them goto Market Product.
 The advancement in the field of IoT, Networks, Computing and Data Science has made possible Integrated systems that can really help business.
 Such a system would include a means to capture, catalog and analyze data, along with tools to enforce 'business logic'.

-Akriya Technologies will work with Abacus Services for homeSwitch V2:
+Based on the learnings from V1 of homeSwitch, Akriya Technologies will work with Abacus Services for homeSwitch V2:

 * Stability of current homeSwitch System
-* Alexa + Google Voice Application
+* Voice Command Unit
+* SMS Control Unit
-* Documentation of homeSwitch System
+* Update the documentation of homeSwitch System

 The Value Proposition of using Akriya Technologies for this project are: